 SS: Probably Angelo.
 He’s come in, and it would be very interesting with him.
 I love Angelo, and I would want him there the first night.

 25YL: What has this experience meant to you personally?

 SS: I feel very proud that I was able to make it all happen.
 I was able to get what David wanted onto the screen and help with that process.
 Whether I facilitated, directly did something or talked to someone who talked to somebody else, I’m just really happy that it’s how he wanted it or as close as we could get to how he wanted it.
-That to me is very meaningful to me.
+That, to me, is very meaningful.

-SS: There’s always ideas that don’t work out.
-What Showtime ultimately read is what you saw onscreen, with some additions.
+SS: There are always ideas that don’t work out.
+What Showtime ultimately read is what you saw on screen, with some additions.

 SS: Thank you for your support and hopefully you enjoyed the show and appreciate it for what it is.
 Leave some room for dreaming rather than having all of the answers given to you.
 I think that’s really important.